-( 11 1 11 11 11 11 11 1
+(₹ in millions)

 Sr. No. Type of Securitisation Amount

 i Aggregate amount of exposures securitised by the Bank for which the Bank has retained some exposures and which is subject to the market risk approach -

-Aggregate amount of Securitisation Exposures Retained or Purchased as on 31st March 2018 is given below
+Aggregate amount of Securitisation Exposures Retained or Purchased as on 31st March 2019 is given below includes outstanding balance of PTCs purchased in earlier years also

+Ι (₹ in millions)

 Sr. No. Type of Securitisation On Balance Sheet Off Balance Sheet

-I Retained
+Retained -

-ii Securities purchased
+ii Securities purchased -

--Corporate Loans
+-Corporate Loans -

-- Lease Rental 2,224
+- Lease Rental 1,765

-- Priority Sector (auto pool & micro finance) 22,853
+- Priority Sector (auto pool & micro finance) 20,318

-iii Liquidity facility
+iii Liquidity facility -

-iv Credit enhancement (cash collateral)
+iv Credit enhancement (cash collateral) -

-V Other commitments
+V Other commitments -